-- 2. What is necessary in order to render acceptable service to God? - "But without faith it is impossible to please him; for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him."
+- 2. When coming to God, how much must we believe concerning - "But without faith it is impossible to please him; for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him."
 Heb.
 11:6. - 3.
-How may one know that God exists? - "The heavens declare the glory of God; and the firmament showeth his handiwork."
+How may we know that God exists? - "The heavens declare the glory of God; and the firmament showeth his handiwork."
 Ps.
 19:1; Rom.
 1:19, 20. - 4.
-How may one have faith in him as a being who cares for mankind? - "So then faith cometh by hearing, and hearing by the word of God."
+How may we have faith in him?

+- .
+"So then faith cometh by hearing, and hearing by the word of God."
 Rom.
-10:17.

-- Note.
-One's faith in what God will do for him must be circumscribed by what he learns from God's word concerning that point.
+10:17. - Note.
+Our faith in what God will do for us must be circumscribed by what we learn from God's word concerning that point.
 No one can confidently look for that which God has never promised.
 To expect that God will do that which is desired is only presumption, unless a promise has been given to that effect.
 Faith is distinct from presumption.
-To have abiding confidence in a promise, one must have some evidence upon which to base that confidence, or faith; but presumption may rest entirely on feeling, or desire.
+To have abiding confidence in the promise of God is faith; but presumption may rest entirely on feeling, or desire.
 Feeling cannot therefore be relied on in the matter of faith.
 Faith is a pure belief of, and a confiding trust in, the promises of God, even though one's feelings do not assent to it.
 This perfect trust enables one to surmount difficulties under the most trying circumstances, even when the feelings are nearly crushed.
 Among many notable cases, that of Abraham in offering up Isaac at God's command, may be cited as one wherein his faith called him to do contrary to what his feelings would dictate. - 5.
 Are the promises of God of any value to those who do not believe them? - "I will therefore put you in remembrance, though ye once knew this, how that the Lord, having saved the people out of the land of Egypt, afterward destroyed them that believed not."
 Jude 5; Heb.
-3: 14. - 6.
-After believing in God and repenting of his sins, in whom must one believe in order to be saved? - "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
+3:14. - 6.
+In whom must we believe in order to be saved? - "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
 John 3:16. - 7.
-When one believes on the Son of God, what evidence does he have that his sins are forgiven? - "He that believeth on the Son of God hath the witness in himself: he that believeth not God hath made him a liar; because he believeth not the record that God gave of his son."
+When we believe on the Son of God, what evidence do we have that our sins are forgiven? - "He that believeth on the Son of God hath the witness in himself: he that believeth not God hath made him a liar; because he believeth not the record that God gave of his Son."
 I John 5:10. - 8.
 What is the nature of this witness? - "The Spirit itself beareth witness with our spirit, that we are the children of God."
 Rom.
 8:16. - 9.
-When one has this witness, what does it do for him? - "Therefore being justified by faith, we have peace with God through our Lord Jesus Christ."
+When we have this witness, what does it do for us? - "Therefore being justified by faith, we have peace with God through our Lord Jesus Christ."
 Rom.
-5:1. - Note.
-It is plain from these texts that the evidence of one's acceptance with God, which is a feeling of peace or union with him, does not precede but follows faith in the promises of God.
-No matter what one's feelings are to start with, it is his duty, after fulfilling the conditions of his acceptance, to believe that God has forgiven his past wrongs; and though he may not have a happy feeling immediately, he should still trust that God has fulfilled his agreement.
+5:1. - NOTE. -It is plain from these texts that the evidences of our acceptance with God do not precede, but follow, faith in the promises of God.
+No matter what our feelings are to start with, it is our duty, after fulfilling the conditions of acceptance, to believe that God has forgiven our past wrongs; and though we may not have a happy feeling immediately, we should still trust that God has fulfilled his agreement.